rackerlabs/docs-cloud-dns/rst/dev-guide/index.rst

 .. _index:

 =========================================================
-Rackspace Cloud DNS version 1.0 API Developer Guide
+Rackspace Cloud DNS API, version 1.0
 =========================================================

+Learn how to use the Cloud DNS service by using the ReST API.

+- See the :ref:`Developer Guide <developer-guide>` for details about using the API.
+- See the :ref:`API reference <api-reference>`, for details about API resources, operations, requests and responses.

 The Rackspace Cloud DNS API enables developers to view and manage domains, subdomains, and records through a simple Representational State Transfer (REST) web service interface.